-The primary sources of bacteria in upper Narragansett Bay are combined sewer overflows (CSOs) that discharge a combination of untreated sewage and stormwater when it rains.
-As described in Section 2, the Narragansett Bay Commission (NBC) has completed the first two phases of a three phase CSO abatement strategy that established a goal of reducing annual CSO volumes by 98% and achieving an 80% reduction in shellfish bed closures.
-This initiative is recognized as Rhode Island's largest and most expensive public works project and is being pursued in accordance with federal EPA policy on CSO abatement.
-Prior to initiating Phase 3, the NBC led a re-evaluation of its options for CSO controls in the
+The primary sources of bacteria in upper Narragansett Bay and Providence and Seekonk Rivers are combined sewer overflows (CSOs) that discharge a combination of untreated sewage and stormwater when it rains.
+As described in Part_2, the Narragansett Bay Commission (NBC) has completed the first two phases of a three phase CSO abatement strategy that established a goal of reducing annual CSO volumes by 98% and achieving an 80% reduction in shellfish bed closures.
+This initiative, costing about \$588 million for Phase I and II, It is recognized as Rhode Island's largest and most expensive public works project to date.
+Prior to initiating Phase 3, the NBC led a re-evaluation of its options for

-Blackstone River area utilizing a stakeholder process.
+CSO controls in the Blackstone River area utilizing a stakeholder process.
 Among the options considered was greater use of "green infrastructure" to capture stormwater from the landscape.
 The technical analysis concluded that such an approach by itself would not be sufficient to address the remaining CSO discharges.
 In 2015, NBC approved a multi-part plan for Phase 3 that specifies the use of "green stormwater infrastructure" (GSI), but also includes a deep rock tunnel in Pawtucket, new interceptors and related conveyance system improvements including sewer separation in the Blackstone River Valley region.
-NBC's plan, which is subject to DEM approval, indicates full implementation will be complete in 2038. is estimated to cost \$815 million.
+NBC's plan for Phase 3, which is subject to DEM approval, indicates full implementation will be complete in 2038.
+It is estimated to cost \$815 million.